Moose River Gold Mines

 Moose River Gold Mines is a Canadian rural community located in Nova Scotia's Halifax Regional Municipality.
-It is located at the junction of Moose River Road and Mooseland Road.
+It is at the junction of Moose River Road and Mooseland Road.
 No numbered highways run through Moose River Gold Mines.
 Gold was discovered in the area in 1866 and mining started in the 1870s.
 Interest waned around 1900 but rose in the 1930s.
 The community gained international attention in 1936 when three men were trapped in the mine.